| -------------

 advertising budgets and they have MASSIVE customer turnover.
 It's a numbers

-good service/support is critical.
 2) Greed!
 (I am being very honest

 with you right now.)
 Some web hosting companies purposely oversell their